oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 - All sections required except [Environment] and [X-Custom].
 Lists need ≥1 entry, with high caps (e.g., 500 Echoes in standard, 5000 in jumbo).

-- Empty fields use placeholders [UNWRITTEN].
+- Empty fields use placeholders (VOID).

 #### 4. Generation Process